 On February 5, the newly appointed U.S. Attorney General Pam Bondi issued two separate memos to U.S. AG’s Office employees, one on the subject of General Policy and one on Sanctuary Jurisdiction Directives.
 These emphasize an intent to withhold federal grant funds from “so-called sanctuary jurisdictions” and to prioritize potential criminal prosecutions of state and local actors under federal laws for “resisting, obstructing, and otherwise failing to comply with lawful immigration related commands and requests.”
 One of the memos expresses the Attorney General’s view that “sanctuary jurisdictions” are those that “refuse to comply with 8 U.S.C.
 1373, refuse to certify compliance with 1373, or willfully fail to comply with other applicable immigration laws.”[i]
 These memos also refer to the U.S. AG’s opinion that authority for potential criminal prosecutions could be found in 18 U.S.C.
 922(g)(5) or 371 and/or 8 U.S.C.
 1324-1328, or 1373.
 Of note, sections 371 and 1324 focus, respectively, on the crimes of “conspiracy to commit a crime or defraud the United States” and “harboring, concealing, and shielding” persons who are in the country illegally.
 The AG also reiterates: “All declination decisions with respect to any effort to obstruct or fail to comply with a lawful immigration-related directive from the Executive Branch shall be promptly reported…”

 What does this mean for Nebraska Counties?
-It’s unclear at this early stage how the new federal policies will play out, or what the outcome of the court cases will be.
+It’s unclear at this early stage how the new federal policies will play out, or what the outcome of the various pending court cases will be.
 The litigation filed so far indicates that the initial focus will be on large cities and states outside of Nebraska, and it will take time for these matters to make their way through the courts.
-Of note, Nebraska has no so-called “sanctuary laws.”
-Nebraska does not have any state laws similar to those in Illinois and New York that are being challenged by the federal government, nor has Nebraska opted to participate in California and Washington’s suit challenging the President’s E.O.
+Of note, Nebraska has no so-called “sanctuary laws” like those in Colorado, Illinois, and New York that are being challenged by the federal government.
+Nor has Nebraska opted to participate in any lawsuit challenging the President’s Executive Orders or current DOJ policies on immigration.

-While these matters make their way through the courts, County Sheriff’s Offices with jails here in Nebraska should continue to communicate with ICE and be especially cautious in examining federal ICE detainer requests, with the help of their county attorney.
+Nebraska County Sheriff’s Offices with jails should continue to communicate with ICE and be especially cautious in examining federal ICE detainer requests, with the help of their county attorney.
 Any future prosecutions and the civil suits brought by the federal government against state or local government agencies are likely to be highly litigated, due to the tension between the U.S. Attorney Office’s interpretation of the Supremacy Clause, and the Tenth Amendment’s provisions that prohibit the federal government from commandeering the States.
-And, the federal government was unsuccessful in its effort to sue California seeking to invalidate its so-called “sanctuary” laws during President Trump’s first term.[ii]
 Additionally, because Sections 371 and 1324 are limited to criminal prosecutions against a “person,” it is uncertain whether a court would allow a county entity or a county official acting in their official capacity (performing their job functions) to be charged or criminally prosecuted under these sections.

 County Sheriff’s Offices may receive inquiries about their immigration policies from the newly formed federal Working Group or other federal officials, so they should be prepared to explain how they are communicating with ICE about arrestees in local custody and when they are expected to be released, to demonstrate compliance with section 1373.
 County jails should keep documentation of the reasons their for their decisions regarding ICE detainers, to explain why they were justified.
-And counties should expect to be asked to “certify” compliance with section 1373 in writing as a condition of renewing any agreements involving federal funding.
-Counties may also be contacted by the federal government asking them to review their current policies for compliance with the President’s E.O.
+And counties should expect to be asked to “certify” compliance with section 1373 in writing and to be confronted with other new immigration-related terms and conditions when initiating or renewing any agreements involving federal funding.
+Counties may also be contacted by the federal government asking them to review their current policies for compliance with the President’s Executive Orders.

 #4.
 New Federal Initiatives to Seek County Assistance with Immigration Enforcement